protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 # Building a Flow NFT pet store

-This tutorial will teach you to create a simple NFT marketplace on the [Flow][flow] blockchain from scratch and deploy it on testnet.
+This tutorial will teach you to create a simple NFT marketplace on the [Flow][flow] blockchain from scratch, using the Flow blockchain and IPFS/Filecoin storage via [nft.storage][nft-storage].
 Although we will be building a pet store using pet images, you are free to use your own images and change the metadata.

 ## Prerequisites